stackgl/shader-school/exercises/matrices/README.md

 # Matrices

-## Matrix data types

-In addition to vectors, GLSL has special datatypes for representing low dimensional matrices.
+Besides vectors, GLSL has special datatypes for representing low dimensional matrices.
 There are only 3 of these:  `mat2, mat3, mat4` which correspond to a 2x2, 3x3 and 4x4 square matrix respectively:

 ```glsl
 //Create a a 2x2 identity matrix.
 Note matrix constructors are in column major order.